+4. Operational Phase Air Quality Impact

-- (ii) If the Applicant anticipates that the Project will give rise to significant construction dust impacts likely to exceed recommended limits in the TM at the ASRs despite the incorporation of the dust control measures proposed, a quantitative assessment should be carried out to evaluate the construction dust impact at the identified ASRs.
-The Applicant shall follow the methodology set out in Sections 5-7 below when carrying out the quantitative assessment. - 4.
-Operational Phase Air Quality Impact Not used - 5.
-Quantitative Assessment Methodology - (i) The Applicant shall apply the general principles enunciated in the modeling guidelines in Appendices A1 to A3 while making allowance for the specific characteristic of the Project.
-The Applicant must ensure consistency between the text description and the model files at every stage of submissions for review.
-In case of doubt, prior agreement between the Applicant and the Director on the specific modelling details should be sought. - (ii) The Applicant shall identify the key/representative air pollution parameters (types of pollutants and averaging time concentrations) to be evaluated and provide explanation for selecting such parameters for assessing the impact from the Project. - (iii) The Applicant shall calculate the overall cumulative air quality impact at the ASRs identified under Section 2 above and compare these results against the criteria set out in section 1 of Annex 4 in the TM.
+- (i) The Applicant shall assess the potential air quality impacts at the identified ASRs, including odour from the sewage treatment works and sludge generated, during the operational phase based on assumed reasonably worst case scenario under normal operating condition of the Project.
+The evaluation shall be based on the strength of the emission sources identified in section 2 above.
+The Applicant shall follow the methodology set out in section 5 below when carrying out the assessment. - (ii) If the Applicant anticipates that the Project will give rise to significant operational phase air quality impacts likely to exceed the recommended limits in the TM at the ASRs, a quantitative assessment should be carried out to evaluate the operational phase air quality impacts at the identified ASRs.
+The Applicant shall follow the methodology set out in Section 5 below when carrying out the quantitative assessment.
+A monitoring and audit programme for the operational stage shall be devised to verify the effectiveness of the control measures proposed so as to ensure proper operational odour control. - 5.
+Quantitative Assessment Methodology - (i) The Applicant shall apply the general principles enunciated in the modeling guidelines in Appendices B1 to B3 while making allowance for the specific characteristic of the Project. - (ii) The Applicant shall identify the key/representative air pollution parameters (types of pollutants and averaging time concentrations) to be evaluated and provide explanation for selecting such parameters for assessing the impact from the Project. - (iii) Calculation of the relevant pollutant emission rates for input to the model and a map showing the emission sources shall be presented in the EIA report.
+A summary table of the emission rates shall be presented in the EIA report.
+The Applicant shall ensure consistency between the text description and the model files at every stage of submission for review. - (iv) The Applicant shall calculate the overall cumulative air quality impact at the

+ASRs identified under Section 2 above and compare these results against the criteria set out in section 1 of Annex 4 in the TM.
 The predicted air quality impacts (both unmitigated and mitigated) shall be presented in the form of summary table(s) and pollution contours, to be evaluated against the relevant air quality standards and on any effect they may have on the land use implications.
-Plans of a suitable scale should be used to present pollution contours to allow buffer distance requirements to be determined properly. - 6.
-Mitigation Measures for Non-compliance
+Plans of a suitable scale should be used to present pollution contours to allow buffer distance requirements to be determined properly.

+(v) For the quantitative assessment of the odour emission impact upon the identified ASRs, the odour emission strength/ rates shall be based on the results of odorous air sampling/ measurement conducted directly at the odour emission sources within the Project boundary.
+The details of such odorous air sampling/ measurement, including the methodology and calculation of the odour emission strength/rates, shall be presented in the EIA report.

+6. Mitigation Measures for Air Quality Impact

+Consideration of Mitigation Measures